 Flexibility is the absolute range of motion at a joint.

 Most people think of static flexibility when they think about the term flexibility.
-And this is definition as “the full range of motion at a given joint due to external forces” (a person, an object, you holding a stretch somehow).
+The definition of static flexibility is, “holding the max range of motion at a given joint due to external forces” (a person, an object, you holding a stretch somehow).

 Mobility vs. Flexibility